-At December 31, 2011, we had federal net operating loss carryforwards of approximately \$60.2 million.
-Of this amount, approximately \$12.5 million are available for utilization after the application of Section 382 limitations, discussed below.
-These net operating loss carryforwards will expire in varying amounts from 2022 through 2031, if not utilized.
-The Internal Revenue Code imposes restrictions on the utilization of various carryforward tax attributes in the event of a change in ownership of the Company, as defined by IRC Section 382.
+At December 31, 2012, we had federal net operating loss carryforwards of approximately \$70.6 million.
+Of this amount, approximately \$22.5 million is available after the application of Internal Revenue Code (IRC) Section 382 limitations, discussed below.
+These net operating loss carryforwards will expire in varying amounts from 2022 through 2032, if not utilized.
+The IRC imposes restrictions on the utilization of various carryforward tax attributes in the event of a change in ownership of the Company, as defined by IRC Section 382.
 In addition, IRC Section 382 may limit the Company's built-in items of deduction, including capitalized start-up costs and research and development costs.
 During 2011, we completed an IRC Section 382 review and the results of this review indicate ownership changes have occurred which would cause a limitation on the utilization of carryforward attributes.
 The Company's gross net operating loss carryforwards, start-up costs and research and development credits are all subject to limitation.
 Under these tax provisions, the limitation is applied first to any built in losses, then to any net operating losses and then to any general business credits.
-The Section 382 limitation and accompanying recognized built-in loss limitation is currently estimated to result in the expiration of \$47.7 million of our gross federal net operating loss carryforward, as well as a write-off of \$5.9 million of capitalized start-up costs, \$30.7 million of capitalized research and development costs, \$1.5 million of property and equipment and \$2.4 million of research and development credits.
+The Section 382 limitation and accompanying recognized built-in loss limitation is currently estimated to result in the expiration of \$48.1 million of our gross federal net operating loss carryforward, as well as a write-off of \$5.9 million of capitalized start-up costs, \$14.2 million of capitalized research and development credits.
+An IRC Section 382 review has not been completed since 2011.
 A valuation allowance has been established to reserve for the potential benefits of the remaining carryforwards and tax credits in our consolidated financial statements to reflect the uncertainty of future taxable income required to utilize available tax loss carryforwards and other deferred tax assets.